394 Battery Equivalents and Replacements: LR936, SR936, SR936W, SR936SW, AG9, SG9, LR45, SR45 Batteries

 394/380 Battery Cross Reference Chart

-As one can see, the nominal capacity of the silver-oxide 9.5 x 3.6 mm batteries in the chart depends on the drain current and temperature.
+While their nominal voltage is 1.55V and a cutoff voltage is 1.2V, the nominal capacity of the silver-oxide 9.5 x 3.6 mm batteries depends on the drain current and temperature.

 Self-discharge rate depends on the temperature, but it is usually given for storage at room temperature (20-25°C) and varies between 2 and 10% annually.

-Standard discharge current is ~0.1 mA, but silver-oxide 394/380 batteries may provide currents up to or even more than 10 mA, but with certain capacity loss.
+The standard discharge current is ~0.1 mA, but silver-oxide 394/380 batteries may provide currents up to or even more than 10 mA but with certain capacity loss.

 394/380, LR936, SR936 Batteries Safety Issues